activecm/threat-tools/README.md

 </br>

 ## `simple-beacon.sh`
 `simple-beacon.sh` should run on the machine simulating the compromised client.
 It sends a very simple HTTP request with a custom user-agent string (`Modzilla/0.0001(Atari7800)`) to a specified IP address or FQDN every 200-350 seconds.
-It can be used on its own or with `simple-listener.sh` running on the server if you specify a port other than the default `80`.
+This script can be used on its own without any additional scripts such as `simple-listener.sh`.

 ### Dependencies
 This script uses common utilities commonly pre-installed on Unix-like systems.
 You should not need to install them.
 For your reference, the required utilities are: